brynnb/boojbooks/README.md

+#Booj Books Exercise

+* **Create Postman collection and Vue app OR Laravel App:** I opted for simply making a Laravel app since that's more the scope of the job role for which I'm applying.

 * **Create a books API using Laravel:** This was not necessary to the assumed traditional meaning of API, since I'm not using Vue.
 It would be a small step to add routing for the BookController in the `api.php` file and return data in JSON format if the given request was asking for JSON.

-* **Create Postman collection and Vue app OR Laravel App:** I opted for simply making a Laravel app since that's more the scope of the job role for which I'm applying.

 * **Add or remove books from the list:** Adding books is done through the "Add Book" button and takes the user to a new page.
 Deleting a book is done with a jQuery confirmation and AJAX call, which I thought was an appropriate solution given that the job role listed a desire for jQuery experience